-This blog will help you demand better quality eLearning from your eLearning provider.
-It saddens me and makes me a little angry that I am still writing blog posts about raising the bar in eLearning.
-I’ve been in this industry since the early 1990s and I’ve seen eLearning evolve from dusty CD-ROMs to apps that can transform your learning and your life!
-This evolution is in itself a good thing, but unfortunately, those transformative apps are at the higher end of the eLearning quality and budget scale; typical eLearning is still mediocre fare.
+Here's how to demand better quality elearning from your digital learning provider.
+I’ve been in this industry since the early 1990s and I’ve seen learning evolve from dusty CD-ROMs to apps that can transform your learning and your life!
+This evolution is in itself a good thing, but unfortunately, those transformative apps are at the higher end of the digital learning quality and budget scale; typical elearning is still mediocre fare.

 Low cost per head, high impact eLearning solutions

 All the immersive and engaging content of the consumer web seems to be absent from the corporate online sphere.
 Instead, corporate training still features click-next, text-and-graphics-heavy, rush-to-the-finish content.
 When it comes to learning experiences, it’s sad to say that the average newspaper website offers more engagement and excitement than most elearning.
 For example, this New York Times op-ed, uses interactive storytelling techniques and is much more engaging than the average corporate elearning programme.

 Other industries and sectors such as IT, finance and traditional media have embraced this concept, so what is holding back the elearning industry?

 How eLearning authoring tools have evolved over time

 When we talk about raising the bar in elearning, what we are really saying is that digital learning buyers and consumers shouldn’t have to pay a premium for content that engages staff and helps them to learn.
 The industry really needs to understand the concept of low cost per head, high impact solutions.

 Some of it can be traced to the evolution of digital learning authoring tools, outlined in the image above.
 Over the years, these tools have evolved from simple text and images publishing platforms, to fully interactive authoring environments.